juanfran2018/Confinement_fits/README.md

 ## Using RefNX software for modelling data

-Refnx is a powerful Python package  that has been used to model and fit the Neutron Reflectometry data obtained with Ofelia and Nellie [[1]](#1).
+Refnx is a powerful Python package  that has been used to model and fit the Neutron Reflectometry data obtained with the Confinement Cell Nellie [[1]](#1) and the Confinement and Shear cell Ofelia [[2]](#2).

 In our experiments, a Mixed Reflectivity model has been used following the provided guidelines for fitting the data using a Jupyter Notebook script from RefNX.
-Additional information on how to operate with RefNX can be found elsewhere [[2]](#2).
-Here, a brief description of a fitted reflectivity experiment performed using Ofelia is presented:
+Additional information on how to operate with RefNX can be found elsewhere [[3]](#3).
+Here, a brief description of a fitted reflectivity experiment performed using Ofelia/Nellie is presented:

 1. Packages needed to load the fitting procedure